AzNOAOTares/antares-base/doc/source/index.rst

 * Each Alert within a stage will have access only to Properties within that Alert.

-* Values of an property in a larger context (e.g., Image) will be the same across the relevant alerts (e.g., for every alert in that Image, for every alert in that RAFT).
-Larger contexts' propertys will derive from the aggregate of the smaller contexts.
+* Values of Property in a larger context (e.g., Image) will be the same across the relevant alerts (e.g., for every alert in that Image, for every alert in that RAFT).
+Larger contexts' properties will derive from the aggregate of the smaller contexts.

-* Each alert within a stage will write a new value for one or more propertys within multiple contexts.
+* Each alert within a stage will write a new value for one or more properties within multiple contexts.

 * ANTARES assumes that, once written at the end of a stage, a given property becomes final and immutable.
 Subsequent stages do not change the value of the property.
 This assumption may need to be reexamined as the stage code base grows beyond management.

 * Values cannot be written for a larger context (e.g., Image) within an alert stage.
-So a camera alert can write to propertys in the CA context but not to the Image or AstroObject contexts.
+So a camera alert can write to properties in the CA context but not to the Image or AstroObject contexts.
 For more details on which contexts are writable, see Rules & Constraints above.

 Note: the Antares Data Model document (https://docs.google.com/document/d/1xjYmhd8W9pyiwCBLA6o8mJeAz99Qbz9NvYFpICvYfSA/) had an example of